-11.0 METHOD STATEMENT (NON-LICENSED)
+11.0 METHOD STATEMENT (LICENSED)

-1. A suitably licenced and experienced ecologist will be on site/call for the duration of the works.
-2. Before any work begins on site, a briefing for contractors and other site-staff 'toolbox talk' will be given by an ecologist.
+1. The property will be checked for bats prior to works commencing 2.
+A suitably licenced and experienced ecologist will be on site/call for the duration of the works.
+3. Before any work begins on site, a briefing for contractors and other site-staff 'toolbox talk' will be given by an ecologist.
 The briefing will cover the issues in respect of protected species they may encounter on site, where they might find them, methods of working, and what they need to know to avoid committing an offence.
 Every briefing attendee will be provided with a copy of a Method Statement and the contact details of an ecologist and Natural Resources Wales.
-3. Before any work commences, the building will be checked by the ecologist for the presence of bats and birds.
-4. All suitable bat roosting features will need to be removed by hand and inspected by the onsite bat ecologist.
-5. Features will also need to be removed manually, one at a time, with the bed and underside inspected for bats/sign of bats by the onsite ecologist before moving onto the next.

-6. Only when the onsite bat ecologist is happy that there is no further potential for bats, may he/she leave and the works continue with no supervision.
+4. Prior to works commencing, the bat boxes will be erected within the retained trees of the site under the supervision of the licensed ecologist.
+5. Scaffolding will need to be erected under the direct supervision of the ecologist to ensure there are no impacts (blocked access points etc) 6.
+All suitable bat roosting features will need to be removed by hand (timbers etc) and inspected by the onsite bat ecologist.
+7. The timbers will also need to be removed manually, one at a time, with the bed and underside inspected for bats/sign of bats by the onsite ecologist before moving onto the next.
+8. Any cavities opened up will be left open for a period of at least 24 hours before closing to ensure a means of escape for bats 9.
+Any crevices requiring repointing will be checked with an endoscope prior to their infilling.
+Should bats be identified, the crevices will not be blocked until the bats are no longer present.
+This includes all crevices within the building both on the exterior and the interior.
+10. If at any point bats are encountered, all works will cease until such a time the supervising ecologist has captured the bat and moved it out of harms way and into the previously erected bat house. .
+Works will not recommence until such a time that the supervising ecologist has given permission to do so.
+11. If at any point more bats than stated in the licence are discovered or bats of any other species not named in the licence are encountered, all works will cease and NRW will be consulted.
+Works will not recommence until such a time NRW have given the permission to do so.
+This may involve further survey effort or an amendment to the licence.
+12. Only when the onsite bat ecologist is happy that there is no further potential for bats, may he/she leave and the works continue with no supervision.
 A licensed bat ecologist will be on call for the remainder of the works.
 In the unlikely event that bats are found during a period that the licensed bat ecologist is not present on site, all works must cease and the licenced bat ecologist engaged.

-7. If bats or their signs are found, a EPS licence may be required before works can legally Resume.

-If at any point an active birds nest is found, all works will cease until the young have fledged the nest of their own accord.